 - When you find yourself struggling to pray, play worship music in the background, as this should make it easier to focus your mind on God.

 - Ask the Holy Spirit to guide you at all times.
 (John 14:26)

 - Write a gratitude list to remind yourself of everything you’re thankful for in your life.

 - Don’t look down on yourself, thinking others are more spiritual than you.
 It’s by His grace we are saved.
 (Roman 3:10)

 - If you struggle in reading your Version of the Bible, use the NIV or Good News version.

-- Print out empowering Biblical affirmations, and repeat each affirmation hundreds of time until you begin to develop a new image of yourself in Christ.
+- Print out empowering Biblical affirmations and repeat each declaration many times until you begin to develop a new image of yourself in Christ.